Game of Thrones Finale

-If you are a Game of Thrones fan, are you ready for the premiere of the final season?
-One of the most famous and bloody episodes of this series, "The Red Wedding" was modeled on a grisly incident in 1440 Edinburgh known as "The Black Dinner," involving the child king James II, the16 year old Earl of Douglas and his 10 year old brother, a black bull's head (a symbol of death), and the ultimate betrayal!
-Fortify yourself for the show with one of the limited edition theme whiskies available: White Walker Johnnie Walker or single malt whiskies from select distilleries representing House Stark, House Tully, House Targaryen, House Lannister, The Night's Watch, House Greyjoy, House Baratheon, and House Tyrell.
-Winter is here!
+If you were a Game of Thrones fan, do you still check the sky for the odd dragon?
+One of the most famous and bloody episodes of this book and television series, "The Red Wedding" was modeled on a grisly incident in 1440 Edinburgh known as "The Black Dinner," involving the child king James II, the16 year old Earl of Douglas and his 10 year old brother, a black bull's head (a symbol of death), and the ultimate betrayal!
+In 2019, distillers created limited edition theme whiskies: White Walker Johnnie Walker and single malt whiskies from select distilleries representing House Stark, House Tully, House Targaryen, House Lannister, The Night's Watch, House Greyjoy, House Baratheon, and House Tyrell.
+Remember when winter was coming?

 "Winter is Coming."